Kallio Rolling Rainbow: International presence

 Three skaters from Kallio (Misbitch, Pink Spanker and Udre) were selected to play for Team Finland at the 2011 Roller Derby World Cup in Toronto, and a higher proportion of the squad for the 2014 Cup came from the league.
 A number of skaters from the league joined Team Finland for the 2018 Cup with Kallio skater Sara Gilbert being awarded the title of Best Jammer.
 Several Kallio players are joining Team Finland for the 2025 Roller Derby World Cup in Innsbruck, Austria.

 Finnish National Series

 Kallio Rolling Rainbow holds the record for the most Finnish Championship wins.
 It has won the championship five times and currently holds the title of Finnish Champion in both the Finnish Championship Series and Finnish Division 1.

 In 2013 Kallio played in the first Suomi Cup of Roller Derby (Finnish Championship), winning the tournament by defeating Helsinki Roller Derby in the final.
-Kallio has later won the national series also in 2015, 2016, 2024 and 2025.
+Kallio has later won the national series also in 2015, 2016, 2024, 2025 and 2026.

-Kallio has won the Finnish Division 1 series twice, in 2024 and 2025.
+Kallio has won the Finnish Division 1 series three times, in 2024, 2025 and 2026.